-Serbian bellflower plants (Campanula poscharskyana) are a great way to add long lasting color to the home landscape.
-Serbian bellflower care is minimal and the occasional pruning needed to keep the bushes tidy is worthwhile when you consider that blooms last from late spring to fall.
-You’ll find this member of the Campanula family is one of the easiest to grow.
+Serbian bellflower plants (Campanula poscharskyana) are a great way to add long-lasting color to the home landscape.
+Serbian bellflower care is minimal and the occasional pruning needed to keep the bushes tidy is worthwhile when you consider that the blooms last from late spring to fall.
+You'll find this member of the Campanula family is one of the easiest to grow.

 How to Grow Serbian Bellflower

-Serbian bellflower information indicates 1 inch flowers grow in shades of blues and purples.
-Flowers of Serbian bellflower plants are thick on each bunch and star shaped, making an attractive ground cover option.
+Serbian bellflower information indicates the 1 inch (2.5 cm.) flowers grow in shades of blues and purples.
+Flowers of Serbian bellflower plants are thick on each bunch and star-shaped, making an attractive groundcover option.